The Buchanan's of

 In October, 1819, Mary and Catherine Buchanan, heirs and legalees of James Buchanan, dec'd, deeded property to Alexander and David Buchanan in Green County.
 Witnesses were Sam'l McCorkle, Archibald S. Buchanan and James Buchanan.

 ††††††††††† The executors for the 1840 Green County will of Samuel McCorkle Jr. were John and James W. Buchanan.

 ††††††††††† The 1736 map of Beverly Manor in Augusta County shows the farm of John Buchanan near the headwaters of Christian Creek.
 Samuel McCorkle Sr. and his family resided a short distance away.
-From the conservative work of others (RootsWeb Buchanan List, 26 Jan, 1999), I have learned that this John Buchanan was born circa 1714 and that he and his family had lived in Beverly Manor prior to their purchase of their farm in 1741.
-Although there has been speculation as to the parents of John, they have not been proved.† John died in 1790 in Augusta County leaving a will naming his wife Margaret and ten children.
+From the conservative work of others (RootsWeb Buchanan List, 26 Jan 1999), I have learned that this John Buchanan was born circa 1714 and that he and his family had lived in Beverly Manor prior to their purchase of their farm in 1741.
+Although there has been speculation as to the parents of John, they have not been proved.† On 22 Oct 1776, John signed his will naming his wife Margaret and ten children.
+This will was proved 20 Apr 1790 in Augusta County.
 This research also resulted in estimates of the childrenís birth dates.
 The children of John and Margaret Buchanan are listed below:

 Martha, born 1739

 ††††††††††† Patrick, born 1743